TomBouchard/visual-studio-macros/README.md

 Custom macros I have created for the [Macros for Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.MacrosforVisualStudio).

 ## Combine XML Comment Line
 If I have already formatted my XML comments to be 80 characters wide, but then need to add more info, the line breaks will most likely need to be refactored.
-This macro is ment to simplify that process by easily combining XML comment lines.
+This macro is meant to simplify that process by easily combining XML comment lines.
 Run it when the cursor is on the line to be appended to the first line.
 ```
 BEFORE:
 /// <summary>This is an XML comment that spans multiple lines because it is